obokhove/wetropolis20162020/arduino2018/README.md

 - In de 2018 version is the servo-motor steering for triggering the ball-releaese changed by the autonomous marble-run and in order to get a closed system, also because the servo-motors were not always working well.
 -In the 2018 version uses  solid-state relais and in thee 2016 version a thread-winding relais.
 De solid-state relais is more trustworthy and mechanically stronger, causing less interference in the switching.

-#  Installatie arduino op apple:
+# Installation arduino on apple:
-- Curently, Arduino code uploads via the Mac-Apple are not possible (let us know if a solution has been found) because apple changed its operating system.
-We tried a Rasberry-Pi but at the moment we have troubles there too with one of the Mega's.
+- Currently, Arduino code uploads via the Mac-Apple are not possible (let us know if a solution has been found) because apple changed its operating system.
+We are now using a Rasberry-Pi and initially there were some troubles with screen size, resolved via the links below (27-03-2019).
 See also: https://www.raspberrypi.org/magpi/program-arduino-uno-raspberry-pi/
+Changing settings for screen size of Arduino window: https://www.instructables.com/id/RUNNING-Arduino-IDE-on-RPi-800-X-480-Resolution/
+Changing config.txt file: https://elinux.org/R-Pi_configuration_file

 # Testing:
 - For testing, buying and using a separate Arduino is easier such that oen does not have to set up the entire installation.